jekyll/jekyll-mentions/README.md

 ### Within a page's front matter

 Now do you want to override the base URL for just a single page/post?
 No problem.
-Just set the base URL for that specific page in the frontmatter:
+Just set the base URL for that specific page in the front matter:

 ```yaml
 jekyll-mentions: